Sunday, 31 March 2019

 NOTE: In fact, many Greek philosophers including the father of European history, whom we will literarily refer to as Herodotus, attested to the fact that ancient Africa Possesses an Inland Sea.

-These assertions by Herodotus and others were quickly dismissed until modern scientific method via satellite proves otherwise.
-Now it is generally accepted that a lake Megan-Chad once existed in ancient Ethiopia, and not Africa as we call her today.
-Ancient Africa was divided into four parts; Ethiopia Proper, Ethiopia Inner, Ethiopia, Egyptos, and the Atlantic Ocean used to be called Sea of Ethiopia.
+These assertions by Herodotus and others were quickly dismissed until modern scientific methods via satellite proved otherwise.
+It is generally accepted that a lake Megan-Chad once existed in ancient Ethiopia, and not Africa as we call her today.
+Ancient Africa was divided into four parts; Ethiopia Proper, Ethiopia Inner, Ethiopia, Egyptos, and the Atlantic Ocean used to be called the Sea of Ethiopia.
 In the eyewitness account attributed to Herodotus, he simply mistook Lake Mega-Chad for an Inland Sea.
-A very simple but honest mistake on his part and others.
+An elementary but honest mistake on his part and others.

 A Map Depicting Ancient Nigerian Civilisations in Which Nok was referred to as MA-GAN

-Dufuna canoe was discovered by a local Fulani herdsman in 1987, and the canoe which was excavated by a combined team of Nigerian and German archeologists in 1994 at Dufuna.
+The Dufuna canoe was discovered by a local Fulani herdsman in 1987, and the canoe was excavated by a combined team of Nigerian and German archaeologists in 1994 at Dufuna.
 It has changed the course of history for those who knew about it.
 Dufuna is a village along the Komodugu Gana river in Fune local government area of Yobe State, Nigeria.

 The boat was dug out from a depth of five meters beneath the earth's surface and measured 8.4 meters in length, 0.5 meters wide and about 5 cm thick varying at certain parts of the surface.
 The age of the boat has been put at about 8000 - 8500 years old (6000 - 6500 B.C.E.), thus, becoming the oldest boat in Africa and second oldest on earth.
 It predates the Egyptian Solar Boat by over 2000 years.